 - Other courses related to Forensic Anthropology are offered sporadically.

 - Those that have an interest in Forensic Anthropology may apply for the opportunity to volunteer in FACES Laboratory projects and research.
 Volunteer opportunities are limited to LSU students who are majoring in Anthropology.

-- Master of Arts in Anthropology (with a Forensic Anthropology thesis option)
+- Master of Arts (MA) in Anthropology (with a Forensic Anthropology thesis option)

 - A PhD is available in the Department of Geography and Anthropology, however there is no PhD in Forensic Anthropology offered.
 Currently, none of the forensic anthropology faculty members are accepting PhD students.

 - Graduate level courses in Forensic Anthropology and related topics are available.

 - Laboratory experience and field recovery opportunities are available to MA students focusing on Forensic Anthropology.